-Plants tend to get more sun and airflow, which helps prevent water-soaked soil.
-You can, therefore, be a bit less cautious when choosing planting soil for outdoor succulents.
+Plants tend to get more sun and airflow outdoors, which helps prevent water-soaked soil.
+It is possible, therefore, to be a bit less cautious when choosing planting soil for outdoor succulents.
 However, it’s still important to choose a mix that promotes good drainage.

 Soil vs. Mineral Ratio

 All soils contain a mixture of organic substances and minerals.
-Succulent soil has more mineral content in it than soil intended for other purposes.
-Organic substances hold on to water and deliver nutrients to plant roots, while minerals help promote drainage.
-The mineral to organic content ratio depends on the type of succulent you’re growing.
-You’ll want soil with a sandy texture for most succulents, as it will also improve drainage.
+When shopping for soil for succulents, the soil structure is of utmost importance.
+Succulent soil has more mineral content in it than soil.
+Organic substances hold on to water and deliver nutrients to plant roots, while minerals help promote soil drainage.
+The materials that make up the soil mix can also affect pH levels, which are optimally maintained at 5.5 to 6.5 for succulents.

 Container and Drainage

-A plant pot with drainage holes and a saucer makes it easy to spot when you’re being too generous while watering.
-You can also keep succulents in nursery pots and pop them into cachepots, but don’t forget to regularly check the bottom of the pot for water accumulation after watering.
+A plant pot with drainage holes and a saucer helps make it easy to spot plants that are being overwatered.
+Also consider keeping succulents in nursery pots and pop them into cachepots, but don’t forget to regularly check the bottom of the pot for water accumulation after watering.

 Do you still have burning questions about soil for succulents?
 Here are a few answers to frequently asked questions on the subject.